umgc/summer2023/talker-mobile-app/README.md

 1. Run `flutter pub get` to install dependencies
 2. Run `flutter run` to run the app
+3. Run `flutter build apk --split-per-abi` to build all of the APK files for Android.

 ## Setting Up the .env File